 In the following year, the ban was lifted so that the film could be released on August 22, but with the strict rule that the sex scene stayed out.
 This only happened because the censored version was screened at the Pusan International Film Festival in the previous October.
-Despite winning the award for best director at Cannes, Wong Kar-Wai didn’t think that Happy Together was his best film.
+It’s amazing that Wong Kar-Wai managed to win the Best Director award at Cannes considering that the poster exhibited there had used the sex scene as the focal point.
+Despite the win, he didn’t think that Happy Together was his best film.
 He felt that it still had flaws.
 His final word on it is that he was glad that he made the film before the handover of H.K. to Mainland China in July `97.
-Comedy actor Eric Tsang was very proud of Wong because the Cannes success would allow the H.K. film industry to be more respected.
+Comedy actor Eric Tsang was very proud of Wong for his Cannes achievement would allow the H.K. film industry to be more respected.

 Ten years earlier, Eric was the star of a Wong-written thriller titled Final Victory, where Tsui Hark plays a serious bad guy.
 Tony had a role which was left on the cutting room floor (this explains the disjointed editing as observed by a HKMDB critic).
 Tony recalls his observation of the director’s impressive impression of Wong: “I remember when making Final Victory, Patrick Tam Ka-Ming respected his script a lot – not a word could be changed.
 Although it took him four days to write a page, Patrick said it was so difficult to write a page, so nothing could be changed.”